Soraka Build Guide by Hanjaro

 Boots of Mobility > MOVEMENT SPEED

-These are the cheapest boots in the game, but often the most useful - especially on a support, and has good synergy with Salvation and Celerity, enabling Soraka to ward efficiently, and keep up with her team, even outside of low health allies.
+These have good synergy with Salvation and Celerity, enabling Soraka to ward efficiently, and keep up with her team, even outside of low health allies.

 Mercury's Treads > TENACITY/AP RESIST